 Classic bobber fishing is my go to method for fishing tight clear water like the upper trinity river or slow, deep swirling waters were salmon hold up.

 When in a drift boat (most of the time) I will set an angler in the bow and one in the stern.
-I will have them cast at a 45 degree angle towards the bank I want to fish in front of the boat.
-This allows me to send my gear down river in tight water before I float over the fish, displacing them as they flee for cover.
-If I am above something I want to fish I will hold the boat in place while my anglers send there floats down stream.
+I will have them cast at a 45 degree angle towards the bank I want to fish in front of the boat so we stay away from the Salmon and Steelhead downstream, normally suspended in the current.
+This allows me to send my gear down river in tight water before I float over the Salmon and Steelhead, displacing them as they flee for cover.
+If I am above something I want to fish, I will hold the boat in place while my anglers send there floats down stream.
 For this there is little to no casting needed.
 Much like one would fish plugs.